Pawventures

 Reimbursement Timeline

-• Standard processing: 5 to 14 business days
+• Standard processing: 5-14 business days

 • Complex claims: Up to 30 business days